BemiHQ/bemi/docs/docs/postgresql/source-database.md

 ![](/img/tracked-tables.png)

+Bemi automatically tracks changes in the default `public` schema.
+If you would like to enable tracking for other schemas in your Bemi organization, please [contact us](mailto:hi@bemi.io).

 ### Ignoring by Columns

-Bemi allows to configure ignore-change columns, such as `myTable.updatedAt`.
-This prevents the creation of a new audit trail entry (called "change") for a record in `myTable` if `updatedAt` was the only value that was updated.
+Bemi allows to configure ignore-change columns, such as `myTable.updatedAt`, to ignore meaningless data changes.
+This prevents the creation of a new audit trail entry (called "change") for a record in `myTable` if `updatedAt` was the only column value that was updated.

 In other words, `myTable.updatedAt` is used to determine whether an audit trail entry should be recorded or not.
-But this column will always be persisted if there were other columns that were updated.
+Note that this column will always be recorded if there were updated values in other columns.

 ## SSH Tunnel